The UC Davis Center for Poverty & Inequality Research

 of attachment insecurity.

-1152 Social Sciences and Humanities Building
+1138 Social Sciences & Humanities Building

 Leticia Saucedo received her degree, cum laude, from

 Harvard Law School in 1996.
 Her research centers on employment